“If I don’t win my pro card, this is a sign. This is it for me. I’m done.” That’s what…

 I put myself first.
 On my to-do list.
 On my priority list.
 In my life.

-SAVE UP TO 40%!
-Our flagship training program is on sale!
+Get maximum results with our complete training program!
 I was not taught to do this.
 I did not learn it in my home of origin or by watching women around me.
 In fact, that opposite is something we perhaps unconsciously preach to one another on a daily basis.

 We laugh about the idea of “self-care,” or struggle to “make it happen on occasion” utilizing that language to help ourselves justify creating time for our own enrichment.
 We put ourselves last in line, if we put ourselves there at all, and at every turn this is affirmed for us.
 As though giving ourselves to everyone else at all times is the only option, or at least the only one that is valuable.